Mitsotakis sworn in as Greek PM, promises more jobs and 'big changes' | Politics

 He has promised to push ahead with reforms to rebuild the credit rating after the debt crisis, boost revenue from the vital tourist industry and increase wages to near the European Union average.
 Ratings agency Moody's Senior Vice President Steffen Dyck said New Democracy's victory was credit-positive.
 A second four-year term under Mitsotakis "will ensure continuity in fiscal and economic policies.
 In particular, continued focus on improving the business environment and banking sector health," he said.

 He forecast Greece "will post one of the largest debt reductions globally," with its general government debt burden declining to less than 150% of GDP by 2025, from 171.3% at the end of 2022.
-Mitsotakis is due to announce his cabinet at 1400 GMT.
+A government spokesman announced the new cabinet at 1400 GMT.

-A source with knowledge of the matter told Reuters he will appoint Kostis Hatzidakis as his finance minister.
-Hatzidakis, a 58-year-old soft-spoken politician, is New Democracy's Vice President.
+Mitsotakis appointed Kostis Hatzidakis as his finance minister.
+Hatzidakis, a 58-year-old soft-spoken politician and reformist according to political analysts, is New Democracy's vice president.
 He served as labour and energy minister in the former government, overseeing the restructuring of Greece's biggest power utility PPC, which had been struggling with overdue bills, the legacy of the debt crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)